 First of all, congratulations to the winners of the June 2017 Spotlights.
 They receive one month of supporter status for their efforts!

 A marathon difficulty which happens to be under 4 stars and is mapped with the delightful russian mapping-style we all love and know can be found in this map.

 Mirash has done an excellent job in keeping all elements in mind when mapping this song - the background rhythm, the vocals and the instruments.
 With careful placement and neat accentuation Mirash has succeeded in offering the community a map which can be enjoyed by many people.

 Yet again. pishifat manages to impress the community with a map in this month's spotlights.
-Zaberkugel heavily focuses on slider speed changes as the song progresses.
-Combining with creative slider arrangements and great gameplay overall make this one a must-play!
+Zauberkugel heavily focuses on slider speed changes as the song progresses.
+Those, combined with creative slider arrangements and great gameplay makes this a must-play!

 Each difficulty captures the song wonderfully while also putting attention to the breaks in the music, and the map itself flows brilliantly, topped off with some excellent and beatifully fitting hit sounding.

 Not only that, this mapset also contains a fantastic storyboard by someone who decided to remain anonymous.
 Definitely worth giving this mapset a try which maintains a gradual difficulty spread for players of all levels.